Hot Tub Parts: Spa and Hot Tub Valves

 Ball valves have a ball shaped diverter inside, and are made with or without unions (the large nut that allows you to open the valve for repair or service).
 The pipe connections can be slip or threaded.
 Ball valves are only available as a 2-way valve - one pipe in, one pipe out.
 They may be installed on either side of the pool pump, to allow you to service or repair the pump or spa pack.
 We stock two sizes of a spa union ball valve, to fit 1.5" and 2.0" pipe.

 Also called slice valves, a guillotine type spa valve has a flat blade that slides down to block water flow; pull up to open the valve.
 The end connections can be slip or threaded, male or female, with or without unions, and are only available as a 2-way valve.
-Slice valves are the most commonly used valve on hot tubs, and we carry 3 brands: Magic, Valterra and Waterway, to fit 1.5", 2.0" and 2-1/2" pipe.
+Slice valves are the most commonly used valve on hot tubs.
+We carry three brands: Magic, Valterra, and Waterway, to fit 1.5", 2.0" and 2-1/2" pipe.

 With a rotating diverter design, the Jandy valve revolutionized pool and spa plumbing, by creating an easy to use 3-way valve.
 This design allows for configuration of 2 pipes in, 1 pipe out - or 1 pipe in and two pipes out.
 The Jandy Space Saver valve is used in many spas and swim spas, and has 3 slip ports to accept pipe size of 1.5" or 2.0".